 St. Jude Children’s Research Hospital's journey into data science started with genomic studies and their associated clinical data.
 Today, there are an estimated 150 petabytes of biological data from open sources, including genomic and gene expression information; protein and cellular data; chemical biology data; and human genetics, systems biology and clinical data.
 The explosion of structural data in recent years has increased both the complexity and sheer amount of biological information available to scientists.
 The challenge is to integrate and derive actionable information from these large and diverse datasets.

-M. Madan Babu, Ph.D., joined the St. Jude Structural Biology Department in July 2020 as the endowed chair in Biological Data Science and director of the Center of Excellence for Data-Driven Discovery.
+M. Madan Babu, Ph.D., joined the St. Jude Structural Biology Department in July 2020 as the George J. Pedersen Endowed Chair in Biological Data Sciences and director of the Center of Excellence for Data-Driven Discovery.

 Dr. Babu's group has pioneered data science-based approaches to make biological discoveries and reveal fundamental principles in biological systems.
 His group has developed state-of-the-art computational and machine learning-based methods to interrogate large-scale biological data from diverse organisms.
 Dr. Babu’s group investigates biological systems at different scales of complexity: from systems at the atomic level (e.g., structures) to the network of interactions between molecules (e.g., protein interaction networks) to the level of an entire population (e.g., variation in the human population and cancer genomes).

 Watch Dr. Babu’s video from MRC Laboratory of Molecular Biology from the University of Cambridge.

 We are always looking for highly driven and talented individuals who are motivated to explore the intersection between data science and biology in a multidisciplinary and diverse working environment.

 The Babu group strives to build and maintain a culture of respect, diversity and inclusion.
 We strongly feel these values directly contribute to the dynamic and intellectually stimulating scientific environment we can provide.